 The greenhouse complex was built on the old community softball field – lots of people were not happy with us.

 Pat, Jenks, Bob Fuller, Jim Porter, Rhett Anders at the Botanical Garden Opening Gala.
 I was not happy because the photographer for some magazine said, “Are yall the singers?”
 When we said no, he said, “Well where are your wives?”
 Witty Bob relied, “When we told them we were bringing our boyfriends they decided to stay home.”
 I know it’s hard to believe but in the mid 90’s, even going to an event like this as gay couples was a pushing the limits of Columbia society.
 Seriously.

 With the state of the world today, it feels odd to say it but we’ve come a long way.
-I’ve seen, felt and enjoyed in equality that were un-imaginable when during the time of these photographs.
+I’ve seen, felt and enjoyed in equalities that were un-imaginable during the time of these photographs.
 The experience of being in and part of the changes gives me hope that we can make bigger changes, even faster, now.